Sir William Eden, 7th Baronet: Personal life

 In 1892, he commissioned the American artist James McNeill Whistler to paint a portrait of his wife, Lady Eden.
 After the portrait was completed, Eden and Whistler fought over a fair price before the dispute ended up in the press, followed by a court proceeding brought by Eden in Paris in 1895.
 While Eden won the suit, Whistler destroyed the painting and in 1899 published Eden versus Whistler: The Baronet and the Butterfly.
 A Valentine with a Verdict "skewering the knight with his own pride".

 Sir William died in London on 20 February 1915, and was succeeded by his eldest son Timothy, who sold Windlestone in 1936.
 Sir William was originally buried at Windlestone Hall Mausoleum, but was later reinterred at St. Helen's Churchyard in December 1984.
 Lady Eden died in 1945.

 Descendants

 Through his only surviving daughter, he was a grandfather of Charles Greville, 7th Earl of Warwick, the first British aristocrat to star in a Hollywood movie.
-Through his son Timothy, he was a grandfather of John Eden, Baron Eden of Winton (born 1925), a Conservative Member of Parliament (MP) for Bournemouth West.
+Through his son Timothy, he was a grandfather of John Eden, Baron Eden of Winton, a Conservative Member of Parliament (MP) for Bournemouth West.
 Through his son Anthony, he was the grandfather of three, including Nicholas Eden, 2nd Earl of Avon.